Cosmian/mse-cli/documentation/docs/subcommand/test.md

 $ pytest
 ```

-We recommand to run this test before any deployment.
-It ensures that the docker contains all the dependencies needed for your own application.
+We recommend to run this test before any deployment.
+It ensures that the Docker contains all the dependencies needed for your own application.